Illinois River (Arkansas–Oklahoma): History

 The Illinois Confederation included the Peoria, Miami, Wei and Kaskaskia tribes.
 These tribes shared similar language culture and customs and were all classified as Algonquin.
 The Miami word Ilaniawaki, meaning "real or original ones," became the French term Illinois.
+During the American Civil War, Confederate Major General Thomas C. Hindman fights the Battle of Prairie Grove, tactically a tie but strategically a Union victory on December 7, 1862 along the Arkansas section of the Illinois River.
+This battle effectively ended any major attempt by the Confederates to retake Missouri.

 Lake Tenkiller, created by damming the Illinois River beginning in 1947 with completion in 1953, has attracted tourists and fishermen to this once sparsely settled area.
 Seventy miles of the river between Lake Tenkiller and the Arkansas border, flowing through the Cookson Hills, have been supervised by the Oklahoma Scenic Rivers Commission, currently headed by Ed Fite since 1970.